sarum3/480-Movie-Project/README.md

 # Data Requirements:
-### User:
+### Ratings:
-We record unique IDs for each user which will be used for identification.
-We will also need their name, username, and email address
+We record IDs for each movie that has a rating.
+We record a rating for each movie in the table on a 0-5 scale.
 ### Movies:
 We record unique IDs for each movie to be used for identification.
 We will also need movie title, genre,  rating, and cast.
-### Reviews:
-We record reviews, ID of reviewer, and ID of movie being reviewed

 # Web Technologies: